 Change Control

-Deep dive: Critique v4 launch essay.
+Deep dive: Change Control launch essay.
 Marketing gate overview: critique.sh/checkpoint.
 Operator surfaces: Dashboard → Passports and Dashboard → Control Board.

 Not a comment bot